OscarMaestre/rfc2pdf/README.md

 The script will take rfc4291.txt and generate a PDF file named rfc4291.pdf where the font used will be LiberationMono-Bold with a lateral margin of 15 and a top and bottom margin of 20.
-For better results is strongly adviced to used a monospaced font.
+For better results is strongly adviced to use a monospaced font.

 Bulk converting files